 Karlie’s career really took off in 2011.
 She made her debut at the Victoria’s Secret fashion show and renewed her contract with Christian Dior.
 Modeling for Chanel, Nike, and Swarovski, Karlie will be continue to be on the upward trend.

 At 21 years old, Kendall has been one of the fastest-rising models in the industry.
 She got her start on E!
 TV’s Keeping Up with the Kardashians alongside her famous family.
 She’s been able to translate her early popularity into an immense social media following: Models.com lists her social media totals at over 121 million followers across Twitter, Instagram, and Facebook.

 Top brands like Estée Lauder and Calvin Klein have invested big money into signing Kendall hoping to capitalize her huge social media influence.
 She’s also become a viral sensation and her Pepsi commercial was one of 2017’s biggest conversation starters.
 As she continues to model for the top fashion companies, Kendall will surely be a mainstay on the highest paid list.

-Much like Gisele, Rosie Huntington-Whitely supplements her modelling income with her own line of fashion products.
+Much like Gisele, Rosie Huntington-Whitely supplements her modeling income with her own line of fashion products.
 Her earnings from the department store Marks & Spencers made up the majority of her take last year.
-In addition, she continues to model for names like Burrbery, Dolce & Gabbana, DKNY, Versace, and Vera Wang.
+In addition, she continues to model for names like Burberry, Dolce & Gabbana, DKNY, Versace, and Vera Wang.